yamsunsee/Yamsunsee/README.md

 <h1 align="center">👋 HELLO THERE!
-WELCOME TO MY GITHUB PAGE! 👋</h1>
+WELCOME TO MY GITHUB PAGE! 👨‍💻</h1>
 <p align="center"><i>You can call me <strong>Yam</strong>!
 I'm a self-taught front-end developer from Vietnam!</i></p>
 <br />
 <br />

-👀  Want to know more about me? **[Check out my portfolio](https://yamdev.info)**!
+🔎  Want to know more about me? **[Check out my portfolio](https://yamdev.info)**!

-📫  Feel free to reach out to me via email at **mail.yamdev@gmail.com** or connect with me on **[facebook](https://www.facebook.com/phamthehien0410/)**!
+📩  Feel free to reach out to me at **mail.yamdev@gmail.com** or connect with me on **[facebook](https://www.facebook.com/phamthehien0410/)**!

-💞️ I'm always happy to chat about web development or just say hello!
+💕 I'm always happy to chat about web development or just say hello!

 <br />

-> Like a spider, I strive to be a good web developer.
-But I do not like bugs much!
+> 🕷️ Like a spider, I strive to be a good web developer 🕸️ But I do not like bugs much! 🐞🐛🦋🦟🦗

 <br />